Warriors-Coding-Team/OER-Cafe/README.md

 # OER-Cafe
 This is the list of the programming books and lessons that we recommend.

-Note: This list is currently under maintentance.
+`#f00 Note`: This list is currently under maintentance.
 We will update it by adding or removing more books as days go by.

 The features and apperances of the text here are also subject to change.